Rio Rancho, New Mexico: Economy

-In 2010 the City Council passed an automatic annual increase in water rate, equivalent to 25% over a five-year period.

 Housing and development

 In the aftermath of the collapse of the 2008 housing bubble, foreclosure activity increased in the city.
 The economies of Sandoval, Bernalillo, and Valencia counties suffered markedly in the late 2000s recession.

 As of the late 2010s, housing had entirely recovered.
 A number of new housing developments were restarted.
 Real estate sales were robust in 2020 in many areas of Rio Rancho, driven by low interest rates and relatively low housing prices ($250,000 - $350,000 for most new construction).